takemobiteam/takemobi-test.github.io/docs/index.md

 | "BD_missing_main_booking"              | "Feeder booking is missing the associated main booking."     |
 | "BD_main_not_configured_for_feeder"    | "Feeder booking is missing a properly-configured main booking" |
 | "BD_ftaa_flaw"                         | "Some flaw with flight_terminal_airport_area."               |
+> DMS I'm thinking maybe we should write a ticket to rename PRIVATE_FEEDER_MAIN_DISCARDED
 # Trips

 Trips are sent back as records in a AWS Kinesis Data Stream, each record representing one or more Trips.
 Records include metadata and a payload.

 Each Trip has a unique transfer_id.
 If a Trip is updated or deleted during Regular Planning or via API calls, a record will be sent with the same transfer_id as a trip that has been sent previously.
+> DMS - This was a little tricky for me to follow - maybe bump the example up here?
 Metadata specifies:

 - content-type: vnd.response-planning-event.v1